VirgilSecurity/virgil-purekit-php/README.md

 PII is a data that could potentially identify a specific individual, and PII can be sensitive.
 Sensitive PII is information which, when disclosed, could result in harm to the individual whose privacy has been breached.
 Sensitive PII should therefore be encrypted in transit and when data is at rest.
 Such information includes biometric information, medical information, personally identifiable financial information (PIFI) and unique identifiers such as passport or Social Security numbers.

-Passw0rd service allows you to protect user's PII (personal data) with a user's `encryptionKey` that is obtained from `EnrollAccount` or `VerifyPassword` functions.
+PureKit service allows you to protect user's PII (personal data) with a user's `encryptionKey` that is obtained from `EnrollAccount` or `VerifyPassword` functions.
 The `encryptionKey` will be the same for both functions.

-In addition, this key is unique to a particular user and won't be changed even after rotating (updating) the user's `record`.
+In addition, this key is unique to a particular user and won't be changed even after rotating (updating) the user's `purekitrecord`.
 The `encryptionKey` will be updated after user changes own password.

 Here is an example of data encryption/decryption with an `encryptionKey`: